-If you ever notice to your WordPress ‘Site Health Status’ section, you will see a line saying, “Take a look at the x items on the Site Health screen.”
-Because your website has performance issues like missing important PHP modules, or API connection, or other minor or critical issues.
+If you ever notice your WordPress ‘Site Health Status’ section, you will see a line saying, “Take a look at the x items on the Site Health screen.”
+Because your website has performance issues like missing important PHP modules like Imagick, API connection, or other minor or critical issues.

 If you click and visit the WordPress Site Health screen, then the tool will reveal all critical and recommended issues, so you can fix them.
 In this article, I am going to show you how you can fix “The optional module, Imagick, is not installed, or has been disabled.”

 Imagick is a PHP module, and it is important for handling images, like compression, image conversion, or cropping, so your site can deliver images without any scaling issues.
 There are two scenarios to fix this issue.
 So, first, let’s start with the method for shared hosting users.

 Table of Content:

 - Enable Imagick Module on Dedicated or VPS Hosting